Rosewood Park (Austin, Texas): History

 The 17 acre property in East Austin was originally the home site of Rudolph Bertram, a local store owner and namesake for the town of Bertram.
 In 1875, Bertram built the 14-room limestone block house on the property, which now functions as the Recreation Center.

 The house passed to his daughter Emmie and her husband, Charles Huppertz.
-Upon their passing, the city of Austin purchased the Bertram-Huppertz house and land in 1928 for the purpose of creating a segregated park for the African American community.
+After their deaths, the city of Austin purchased the Bertram-Huppertz house and land in 1928 to create a segregated park for the African-American community.
 In 1929, a playground and after-school program was established at the site.

 Throughout the 1930s, the city added tennis courts, a swimming pool, a bandstand, and baseball fields to the park.
 The Bertram-Huppertz house was at that time used as the athletic clubhouse and bath house.

-In 1944, the city started construction on Doris Miller Auditorium, named for Doris "Dorie" Miller, a native Texan and the first African American awarded the Navy Cross.
+In 1944, the city started construction on Doris Miller Auditorium, named for Doris "Dorie" Miller, a native Texan and the first African-American awarded the Navy Cross.

 In 1973, the historic Henry Green Madison cabin was re-assembled on the park property, after having been discovered on its original site on East 11th Street, framed within a larger house that was being demolished.
 In 1974 the cabin was named a State Historical Site by the Texas Historical Commission.